Home Vancouver Events Calendar Vancouver Pride Festival in 2025

 Pride Run and Walk

-The Pride Run & Walk has taken place in most recent years on the Sunday of the August Long Weekend at Sunset Beach.
-In 2019, however, it happened on July 21st.
-Originally scheduled for July 19th in 2020, the event went virtual due to the pandemic.
-The 2021 event was virtual as well.
+The Pride Run & Walk has taken place in most recent years on the Sunday of the August long weekend at Sunset Beach.
+In 2025, however, the event happened on Sunday, July 13th.

-The 2022 Run and Walk took place in person and it does so again in 2023!
-This year it happens on Sunday, July 23rd.
-The event usually begins at the Brockton Oval Fieldhouse in Stanley Park at 9:00 am.
+The route usually begins at the Brockton Oval Fieldhouse in Stanley Park at 9:00 am.
 There is the option to do either a 5 km or a 10 km course.
-Both routes go along the seawall towards False Creek and as far as Yaletown before turning around and returning to Stanley Park.
+Both routes go along the seawall towards False Creek and as far as Yaletown before turning around and returning to Stanley Park most years.

-For more details about the event and to register check out the Pride Run & Walk website.
+For more details about the event and to register for the next one, check out the Pride Run & Walk website.

 Pride at the Pier

-Pride at the Pier is one of the Vancouver Pride Festival’s newer (and smaller) events.
-It involves an alcohol-free and family-friendly dance party at Shipbuilder’s Square near the bottom of Lonsdale Avenue in North Vancouver.
+Pride at the Pier is a family-friendly event at Shipbuilders’ Square near the bottom of Lonsdale Avenue in North Vancouver.
+In 2025 it takes place on Saturday, August 2nd.

 Click Pride at the Pier for more information.